 - Line a tray with foil, and set a wire rack inside the rimmed baking sheets.

-- Bake wings at 250 for 30 minutes at the lowest oven rack setting, this will help to help render the fat.
+- Bake wings at 250 F. for 30 minutes at the lowest oven rack setting, this will help to help render the fat.

-- After 30 minutes, increase temperature to 400 degrees, and move wings up to the top of the oven.
+- After 30 minutes, increase temperature to 400 degrees F., and move wings up to the top of the oven.
 Bake an additional 45-50 minutes until cooked through and skin is crispy, and wings are golden brown.
 Optional: Flip once during baking

-- Once baked, remove wings from pan, and toss in a bowl to coat with sauce of choice
+- Once baked, remove wings from pan, and toss in a bowl with 1/4 cup - 1/2 cup sauce of choice to coat wings.

 - Return to baking sheet rack, bake for 5-6 minutes until glaze is lightly caramelized.